smartDIYs/EtcherMobile_manual/manual/about.md

 <img alt="SmartScreen" src="./images/about/app_icon.png" style="width:30%">
 </p>

-## 製品仕様
+## Product Specification
-### 対応製品
+### Supported products
 EtcherLaser

-### 対応ファイル
+### Supported files
 png / jpg / tif

-### ソフトウェアの動作要件
+### Software operating requirements
 #### iOS
-- iOS 11 以降
+- iOS 11 or later

 #### Android
-- 未対応
+- Not compatible

-## ご注意
+## Document Disclaimer
-- 本マニュアルのスクリーンショット等は実際のソフトウェアの表示と異なる場合がございます。
+- Screen shots, etc. of this manual may differ from the actual display of the software.
-- 内容に関しては予告無しに更新されることがあります。
+- Contents may be updated without notice.
-- 本製品の運用を理由とする損失、逸失利益などの請求につきましては、いかなる責任も負いかねますのであらかじめご了承ください。
+- Please note that we cannot accept any responsibility for detriment, lost profits, etc. due to the operation of this product.
-- Apple、App Store、Apple ロゴ、Mac、Mac OS、OS X、macOS、iPad、iPhoto、iPod touch、および iTunes は、Apple Inc. の商標です。
+- Apple, App Store, Apple logo, Mac, Mac OS, OS X, macOS, iPad, iPhoto, iPod touch, and iTunes are trademarks of Apple Inc.

 https://web.messageplus.jp/information/help/app/iOS/index.html